Motor Vehicle Accident Compensation in WA: What to Know

 As drivers, passengers, and pedestrians, we all hope that the roads in Western Australia are a safe place for all.
 Unfortunately, motor vehicle accidents can and do happen.
 In WA in 2015, there were 161 fatalities and 170 critical injuries sustained in reported road crashes.
-These numbers don’t include incidents with minor or no injuries.
 If you or a loved one has been injured in a motor vehicle accident, it’s important to know what you are entitled to receive.
 Looking for more information on motor vehicle accident compensation in WA?
 Read on to find out what you need to know.

 Who Can Make a Motor Vehicle Accident Claim?

 In WA, third party personal injury insurance has long been compulsory.
 This ensures every registered vehicle in WA and licensed driver is insured against injuries to others caused by their negligence.
 Since July 2016, however, the cover has been expanded to better serve Western Australians.
 This change refers to catastrophic injuries.
 All individuals who are catastrophically injured in WA motor vehicle accidents will have the costs of their care, treatment, and support covered throughout the remainder of their life.

 You can make a motor vehicle accident claim if you have been injured in a car accident as a driver, passenger, or pedestrian, if the crash resulted from the part or full negligence of the other driver or owner of the vehicle.
 This is true whether or not you were also partly at fault.
 If a close relative on whom you are financially dependent was seriously injured, you may also be entitled to make a compensation claim.